Hello Coaches and Managers –

 - If your team is new to the PSPL register by clicking on the “Register” link on our website.
 Once on the registration page click the tab that says “New Team” and follow the instructions.

-- For returning teams, teams that have previously played in a PSPL League, log onto the team page and click on the registration link for the appropriate league.
+- For returning teams, teams that have previously played in a PSPL League, log onto the team page from the most recently played season, go to the start screen and click on the registration link for the appropriate league.
 Please make sure you choose the correct league.
 For a full listing and description of our leagues please see the League page.

 - When filling out the application be sure to choose correct age group and fill out the team history completely.
 Applications that are incomplete may not be accepted.
 Be sure to add any notes in at the end of the application that will help place the team in the appropriate division.

 After you have registered, returning teams can edit their application up until the registration deadline.
-To edit the application, log-on to the team page, click on the link to edit the application.
+To edit the application, log-on to the team page, go to the start screen and click on the link to edit the application.

 For new teams that need to make edits to their application after submission, please contact your club registrar who can access the application through the club directory.